themmyloluwaa/100DaysOfGrowth/readme.md

 - I solved three problems on leetcode
 - I provisioned a kubernetes on AWS using EKSCTL and started preparing the GitOps managed deployment workflow

+### Day 95, 96

+- I solved four problems on leetcode one being Populating Next Right Pointers in Each Node II.
+- I started the skip the line book
+- I learned about complex numbers and refreshed some basic maths.